-In the medical partner laboratory, your stool sample is examined for the composition of your gut bacteria using state-of-the-art DNA analysis.
+In the medical partner laboratory, your stool sample is examined for the composition of your gut bacteria via state-of-the-art DNA analysis.

 High quality standards

-The samples taken with the send-in tests from cerascreen® are evaluated in specialized diagnostic laboratories with which doctors and clinics work as well.
+The samples taken with the cerascreen® send-in tests are evaluated in specialised diagnostic laboratories, with which doctors and clinics work as well.
 All of our laboratory partners meet our high quality standards.

 The gut flora is a mirror of your health condition.
-Intestinal bacteria are important for your digestion and immune system and are influenced by your lifestyle.
+Intestinal bacteria are important for your digestive and immune systems and are influenced by your lifestyle.
 An unhealthy or imbalanced diet, harmful substances, smoking, antibiotics and stress can throw the microbiome out of balance.
-Scientific studies indicate that this has an effect on the digestion and can even increase the body weight.
+Scientific studies indicate that this has an effect on digestion and can even increase your body weight.

-A DNA analysis of the gut flora is usually not carried out by a medical practitioner.
+DNA analysis of gut flora is usually not carried out by a medical practitioner.
 With the cerascreen® Gut Flora Test, you do not have to go to a clinic and do not have to wait for appointments.
-You will receive detailed, illustrated instructions and can take the sample quickly, conveniently and discretly from home.ß.
+You will receive detailed, illustrated instructions and can take the sample quickly, conveniently and discreetly from home.
 You will then receive your individual gut flora profile.

-Conventional intestinal flora tests analyse the stool sample by placing it on a Petri dish and looking at it through a microscope.
-However, this method only shows a section of the gut flora.
-More accurate, modern and highly diagnostic is the rRNA sequencing that is being applied for the cerascreen® Gut Flora Test: This involves analysing the DNA of all bacteria in the stool sample.
+Conventional intestinal flora tests analyse the stool sample by placing it in a Petri dish and looking at it through a microscope.
+However, this method only shows a section of the gut flora. rRNA sequencing is a more accurate, modern and diagnostic method that is used for the cerascreen® Gut Flora Test.
+It involves analysing the DNA of all bacteria in the stool sample.

-Find out in the laboratory analysis what condition your gut flora is in>.
-You will receive a breakdown of the most important bacterial strains in your gut and their relationship to each other.
-Learn through recommendations that are easy to apply how to maintain a healthy gut flora through nutrition, pre- and probiotics and nutritional supplements.
-Extensive health information explain the links between intestinal bacteria and health.
+Find out in the laboratory analysis what condition your gut flora is in.
+You will receive a breakdown of the most important bacterial strains in your gut and their relationship with each other.
+Learn from our clear recommendations about how to maintain healthy gut flora through nutrition, prebiotics and probiotics and nutritional supplements.
+Extensive health guidance explains the links between intestinal bacteria and health.

 Why take the Gut Flora Test?

 Do you wonder why you gain weight faster than others?
 What does the diet do to the bowels?
 Where do tummy rumbles and digestive problems come from?
 Why do I have a constant cold?
-Is my bowel healthy - and how do I actually find out?
-In this case, the Gut Flora Test is just right for you.
+Is my bowel healthy – and how do I actually find out?
+If this sounds familiar, the Gut Flora Test is just right for you.
 Because the bacteria in your gut reveals answers to these and other questions.

-Studies indicate that our gut flora controls how fast we gain weight, how well we digest carbohydrates, fat and other nutrients, how effectively our immune system fights off pathogens and much more.
+Studies indicate that our gut flora controls how quickly we gain weight, how well we digest carbohydrates, fat and other nutrients, how effectively our immune system fights off pathogens and much more.

 The intestinal bacteria even transmit signals to the brain and may be related to your mood and the emergence of depression.
 If you learn more about your intestinal flora, you will gain insights into your physical and mental health as well.

 We still talk far too rarely about digestive problems and the gut.
-Unfortunately, these are still often unaddressed taboo topics.
-The cerascreen® Gut Flora Test gives you insights into your intestinal health and you can carry out the test discretely at home - simple, fast and safe.
+Unfortunately, these are still often topics that fall by the wayside.
+The cerascreen® Gut Flora Test gives you insights into your intestinal health and you can carry out the test discretely at home – simple, fast and safe.

 Who should take the Gut Flora Test?

-The Gut Flora Test is worthwhile for every adult (as of 18 years) who wants to learn more about the complexity in their gut.
+The Gut Flora Test is worthwhile for every adult (as of 18 years) who wants to learn more about the complexity of their gut.

 The Gut Flora Test is also interesting for people who have to take antibiotics frequently.
-Because antibiotics do not just kill disease-causing bacteria, they can also affect the "good" gut bacteria negatively and reduce their diversity.
-After an antibiotic therapy, it can take up to six months for the gut flora to recover.
+Because antibiotics do not just kill harmful bacteria, they can also disturb the good gut bacteria and reduce their diversity.
+After a course of antibiotics, it can take up to six months for the gut flora to recover.